What is a Pareto Chart?

 Check the Secondary Axis option for the cumulative total values and click OK to apply your settings.

-Our Excel Pareto chart is ready!
+Our Excel Pareto graph is ready!
 You can apply a few more design tweaks to finalize.
 Below are a few ideas.